dmxk062/c_nostdlib/README.md

 ### What compiler/stdlib things do I still need to get rid of?

-- va_args: I'd really like to replace GCC's builtin implementation with my own
+- ~~va_args: I'd really like to replace GCC's builtin implementation with my own~~ I've decided to not use va_args for formatting functions at all, I prefer using a list that gives me *some* type safety

 ### Known issues:
 - Environment handling leaks memory. `setenv()` and `unsetenv()` do not free old values yet, this will probably take a rewrite of the allocator.